hutizaki/Ducks-Galore/README.md

-# Ducks-Galore
+# Duck's Galore

-Mod for my Love
+A Mod for my love

 A Minecraft Forge mod that adds various duck blocks and items with unique functionalities, built with an extensible architecture inspired by the Create mod.